 He was hired to adapt Isaac Asimov’s classic time travel love story “The End of Eternity” for New Regency and producer Bob Orci (“Transformers,” “Star Trek,” “Star Trek: Into Darkness”),

 And also rewrote the Blacklist Script "Flashback" for producer Jaume Collett-Sera on assignment.

 In the Spring of 2014, Kenny sold the feature pitch “Variant Thirteen,” a the Sci-Fi action thriller based on the book by Richard K. Morgan, with producers Tripp Vinson and Straight Up Films (“Transcendence”).

 His original screenplay "Confidential Informant" is currently in development with producer Antoine Fuqua.

 Also active in television, Kenny's TV series “Reunion” sold in 2018 to Eric Eisner Productions.

 Kenny’s next directing project, “Brownstone,” is a contained thriller, now in development.

 Also a novelist, Kenny has two fiction novels and one non-fiction publication to his credit.

 “The Do-It-Yourself Bailout,” Kenny’s first-person telling of his own struggle with nearly a quarter of a million dollars in credit-card debt left to him when his financier on “Uncross the Stars” passed away while the film was still in production, was picked up by national publisher Barricade Books in 2013.

-His novels "Apollo Main" and "A Full Measure of Happiness" are also available in print and e-formats.
+His novels "Breathe Moon Air" and "A Full Measure of Happiness" are also available in print and e-formats.